My-Key/DataDrivenEnum/README.md

 You need to create class that inherits frim `DDEnumAssetBase` and 2 structs that inherit from `IDDEnumMask` and `IDDEnumValue`.

 Then you need to create new scriptable object asset, where values will be defined, by opening `Tools/Data Driven Enums` and then clicking `Create DDEnum asset` button.
 This asset will be automatically added to Preloaded Assets in `PlayerSettings`.
+You can defne up to 64 values.

 ![](Images/EnumWindow.PNG)